 Mass of the telescope: 3,200 tonnes Mass of bowl: 1,500 tonnes Diameter of bowl: 76.2 metres Surface area of bowl: 5,270 square metres Amount of paint for three coats: 5,300 litres Maximum height above ground: 89.0 metres Outer diameter of railway track: 107.5 metres

-The Lovell Telescope has featured in popular culture form music videos to Dr Who episodes and is a treasure of the Cheshire countryside.
+The Lovell Telescope has featured in popular culture from music videos to Dr Who episodes and is a treasure of the Cheshire countryside.

 2017 marks the 60th anniversary of the Lovell Telescope.
 Look out for some very special celebrations at bluedot this year...